Fenway17/hyphens-AWS-transcription/README.md

 -   Edit `transcribe_folder.sh` script to include correct variables/parameters to the variables needed

+Before running script:

+-   Ensure AWS is configured with correct logins
+    -   Requires AWS CLI
+    -   Use Command Prompt to access AWS through AWS CLI and login with `AWS Access Key ID` and `Secret`

 Run the Script:

 -   Open Git Bash (Requires Git to be installed)